 Removing noise from your audio is a pretty common task, but you don’t want to remove it completely as it can affect the pitch and become distorted, so you will need to establish a fine balance.
 We will go through the steps on how to remove background noise in Audacity.
 Today’s program we will focus […]

 If you’ve ever had to edit audio in your filmmaking career, you’ll know the burden of receiving the sound recording and the first thing you hear is unwanted background noise creeping into each and every scene.
-However, it’s not all bad.
-There are plenty of ways now to remove background in Adobe Premiere Pro.
-Today […]
+It happens quite often where you have a perfectly shot scene, with a cinematic setup and then when you […]

 Audacity is one of the best audio editing platforms in the world, and it’s absolutely free.
 Audacity can be used for a number of things, from editing your film audio in post-production to running your own podcast – it has all the tools you need to record and edit high-quality audio.
 In this article we […]